camptocamp/terraboard/README.md

 When using an authentication proxy, Terraboard will retrieve the logged in user and email from the headers passed by the proxy.
-Terraboard expects you to setup the HTTP Headers `X-Forwarded-User` and `X-Forwarded-Email` when passing the llogged in user and email.
+Terraboard expects you to setup the HTTP Headers `X-Forwarded-User` and `X-Forwarded-Email` when passing the logged in user and email.
 A Nginx example can be found below:

 ```nginx